If you’re looking for a day trip from Osaka or Kyoto, the Deer Park should definitely be on any photographer’s Nara itinerary.

 Finally we made our way back to the entrance.
 Honestly I didn’t want to leave just yet but we were hoping to catch a sake tasting at Harushika sake before it closed at 5.30pm.
 But this was so hard to walk away from!

 Still, if you’re not a pro, much of your photo time is interleaved in the process of experiencing and visiting places, often with friends or family.
 So my Nara itinerary included some non photography fun – namely tasting some delicious sake to round out the day, not a bad deal.
+After the sake, we headed back to Osaka for some yummy takoyaki.

 Our last views of the park were down this long path of lanterns – a very beautiful and peaceful walk.